Adamkadaban/howtowincptc/src/reporting/index.md

 - In a retest:
 	- Include a table that shows which vulns have been remediated
-	- Even if smth has been remediated, still include remediation details
+	- Even if something has been remediated, still include the remediation details

-### Things to do if you don't wanna look bad
+### Common Mistakes to Avoid

-- Order should be: Intro -> Executive Summary (incl.
-Conclusion)
+- Order should be: Intro -> Executive Summary (including Conclusion)

-- Make sure finding blocks are easily formatted w/ sections
+- Ensure finding blocks are clearly formatted with distinct sections

-- Stay away from speculating about a vulnerability.
-Everything should have evidence
+- Avoid speculating about a vulnerability.
+Every claim should be backed by evidence.